Vow Renewals: An Ultimate Guide to Renewing Your Wedding Vows

 There are as many reasons to renew wedding vows as there are marital milestones.
 In fact, reaching those milestones usually requires persevering through hardship.
-That’s why it’s possible, without contradiction, to describe marriage both as a friendship that is set to music and a friendship that has caught on fire.
 So a vow renewal ceremony can be a combination of both celebration and restoration that is unique to the couple.
-It doesn’t even have to have a ceremony — it can be as intimate as a dinner party or a date.
+It doesn’t even have to have a ceremony.
+It can be as intimate as a dinner party or a date that gives a nod to your wedding day.

-But if you do decide to plan something out, you have plenty of options.
+However, if you do decide to plan something out, there are plenty of vow renewal ideas to consider.
 A vow renewal can pay tribute to the original ceremony.
 Or it can make up for a missed opportunity if the couple eloped without even a chance to look at halo style engagement rings.
 Being able to pick and choose what to keep or change can be liberating, but striking the right balance can be difficult, so here’s an affirming guide to renewing your wedding vows.

 What’s the Official Status of Vow Renewals?

 Vow renewals are ceremonial rather than official.
 In the eyes of the state, for example, you don’t need to apply for a new marriage license.
 That doesn’t make the ritual any less meaningful for you, but that meaning is personal rather than legal.
+If anything, that might make a renewal of vows more appealing to you — less paperwork!
 The same holds true for the marriage’s status in terms of most faith traditions — a vow renewal doesn’t make you more married.

-If you are seeking an I-do-over because something was improperly done or an official document was misfiled, then that is something you should follow up with in the appropriate legal channels.
+If you are seeking an I-do-over because something was improperly done or an official document was misfiled, then that is something you should follow up on within the appropriate legal channels.
 If you have questions or concerns about an aspect of the original religious ceremony, you should consult an authority within that faith tradition.

-However, just because the ceremony isn’t official doesn’t mean it can’t be formal.
+However, just because the ceremony isn’t official doesn’t mean this special day can’t be formal.
 If you headed out to your honeymoon with a string wrapped around your finger, this might be your chance for the kind of ring exchange that involves men’s wedding bands.

 Shop All Our Men’s Wedding BandsHow to Decide the Time Is Right for a Vow Renewal

-Vow renewal can also support the couple as they contemplate future uncertainty or change.
+A vow renewal can also support the couple as they contemplate future uncertainty or change.
 If one partner is gravely ill or they are approaching a prolonged time apart, a vow renewal ceremony can be a way to solidify those bonds and reiterate how important they are to each other.
+Vow renewals are certainly what you make of them.
+Unlike traditional weddings, there aren’t nearly as many expectations or defined norms, so you have some freedom to adjust the relevant particulars as necessary.

 Sure.
 There is no set number of times that a couple can recommit.
-Again, this isn’t a second wedding (or a third, fourth, etc).
+Again, this isn’t a second wedding (or a third, fourth, etc.).
 Some couples like to do it every five years as a way of recentering their marriage and reaffirming their commitment to each other.
 For others, each vow renewal is the product of unique circumstances.
+Theoretically, you could even do one if you eloped.
+In some ways, couples who opted for elopement might appreciate this recommitment even more than those who had a traditional wedding ceremony.

 Shop His and Hers Wedding Ring SetsHow Do You Prepare for Vow Renewal?